WINODH-PRASANNA/Movie_Buddy/README.md

 - Navigate to "Settings" > "API" and generate a key.
 - Add the key to your .env file as shown above.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+## 📜 License
+This project is licensed under the MIT License.